olga1iubchenko/3.EffectiveJava/README.md

 Considering these two approaches to implement binary search algorithm both will have the same time complexity O(log(n)), but they will different in term of space usage.
-Recursive May reach to "log(n)" space (because of the stack), in iterative BS it should be "O(1)" space complexity.
+Recursive may reach to "log(n)" space (because of the stack), in iterative BS it should be "O(1)" space complexity.

 Please find the benchmark tests results below: